A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Introduction

-This paper is laid out as follows: Section \ref{sec:tut} is a short tutorial on frequentist tests for multiple comparisons in general, and Bayesian tests.
-A reader that knows the basics of frequentist test can skip section \ref{sec:tut1}; a reader that understands p-value adjustments in multiple comparisons can skip Section \ref{sec:tut2}.
 Section \ref{sec:prev} discusses the previous frequentist and Bayesian approaches to comparing multiple algorithms on multiple data sets.
 Section \ref{sec:btmod} discusses this proposal, the use of a Bayesian Bradley Terry model.
 Section \ref{sec:exp1} shows some first results of using the BBT model.
 Section \ref{sec:lrope} discusses our proposal of considering more than the mean across different cross-validations when determining if one algorithm is better than the other.
 Section \ref{compare-tests} compare the results of the BBT model with the previous approaches.
 Section \ref{predictive} discusses the quality of the BBT model as a predictive estimation of the future behavior of the algorithms on new data sets.
 Section \ref{sec:disc} discusses some of the advantages and shortcomings of the BBT model, and section \ref{sec:conc} summarizes the main conclusions.

 \hypertarget{a-short-tutorial-on-frequentist-and-bayesian-multiple-comparisons}{